PLAY-A/PopHub/README.md

 # PopHub
-A Framework Software Design and Developed for Dealing with Complex Problems in Recommending and Reviewing System of Video Sharing Data .
+A Hybrid Archietecture Design and Developed for Dealing with Complex Problems in Recommending and Reviewing System for Video Sharing Data .